Shinty: Competitions

 There are shinty clubs in Aberdeen, Aberdour (Fife), Edinburgh, Glasgow, Perth, Cornwall, Oxford and even London.
 University Shinty is a popular section of the sport, with almost all Scotland's main universities possessing a team.
 Historically, Glasgow University, Aberdeen University and Edinburgh University have vied for supremacy, but in recent years, Strathclyde University, Robert Gordon University, Dundee University, and the University of St. Andrews have risen to prominence.
 Clubs compete in various competitions, both cup and league, on a national and also North/South basis.
-While the top Premier Division has been played on a Scotland-wide basis since 1996, the lower leagues are based on geography.
+While the top Premier Division has been played on a Scotland-wide basis since 1996, with a second National tier added in 1999, folding in 2006 before being reinstated in 2014, whilst the lower 2 leagues are based on geography.
 Many clubs run second teams that also compete in these leagues against clubs with only one senior side.